ardavanghaffari/programming-puzzles/merge_intervals/README.md

 # Merge Intervals
-Given an array of `intervals` where `intervals[i] = [starti, endi]`, merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.
+Given an array of intervals, merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.

 Examples:
 ```